GiftiaCoder/jstruct/README.md

 # jstruct

 ## Abstract
-jstruct provides an easy way to load json data into C++ structs, and the struct memory layout you defined is fully C style with no virtual function.
+jstruct provides an easy way to load json data into C++ structs, and the struct's memory layout you defined is fully C style with no virtual function.

 ## How to use
 (see ./test/test.cpp)